Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 Roof-mounted Sensors360-degree mappingEnvironmental perception

-These combined systems help create a comprehensive digital representation of the vehicle’s surroundings.
+These systems work together to create a complete digital view of the vehicle’s surroundings.

 Frequently Asked Questions About Self-Driving Car Sensors